open-source-labs/Svelvet/NPM Package/svelvetcake/README.md

 - commented out previous code, but left in function because unsure of path forward in fixing this issue

 v 1.1.6
-Replaces updates driven by GitHub issue 120 and addresses GitHub issue 125.
-This update allows nodes to be dragged outside the visible boundaries and not become magnetized when the mouse is unclicked.
+ - Replaces updates driven by GitHub issue 120 and addresses GitHub issue 125
+ - This update allows nodes to be dragged outside the visible boundaries and not become magnetized when the mouse is unclicked.
 Refactor based on @FractalHQ ‘s github issue recommendation.

+ v 1.1.7
+ - Declared a variable that sets size of default snap functionality; Updated snap functionality to reflect new variable in store
+ - Fixed snap to grid so that edges move in relation to node immediately upon snap
+ - Variable declaration for snapTo (user defined prop for size of snap-to-grid); Invoked functionality passing in new prop